 RECORD in detail what has been disclosed, including what was seen and heard, and the time.
-Signs of physical injury or other signs of distress should be described in detail.
-Any comment by the child about an incident or how an injury occurred should be recorded contemporaneously, quoting words actually used, making appropriate use of the Wellbeing Information Sharing System.
+Record signs of physical injury or other signs of distress in clear detail.
+Record contemporaneously any comment by the child about an incident or how an injury occurred, quoting words actually used, making appropriate use of the Wellbeing Information Sharing System.
 This ensures the School has a secure, dated, individualised record.